Missouri premises liability attorney walking up courthouse steps.

 In Missouri, if you are found to be partially at fault, your compensation will be reduced by your percentage of fault.
 For example, if you are awarded $100,000 but found to be 20% responsible, your award would be reduced to $80,000.
 An attorney’s job is to fight back against unfair accusations of fault and ensure the focus remains on the property owner’s negligence.
 If you have questions about your situation, we’re here to help you understand your options.

-Get the Right Support for Your Missouri Premises Liability Case
+Taking the Next Step in Your Premises Liability Case

 Dealing with an injury is stressful enough without adding a legal battle to the mix.
 When you’re hurt on someone else’s property, you might feel lost, facing mounting medical bills and uncertainty about the future.
 This is where having the right legal partner makes all the difference.
 You need an advocate who not only understands Missouri law but also genuinely understands what you’re going through.